kipcole9/money/README.md

 ## Exchange rates and currency conversion

 Money includes a process to retrieve exchange rates on a periodic basis.
 These exchange rates can then be used to support currency conversion.
 This service is not started by default.
-If started it will attempt to retrieve exchange rates every 5 minutes.
+If started it will attempt to retrieve exchange rates every 5 minutes by default.

 By default, exchange rates are retrieved from [Open Exchange Rates](http://openexchangerates.org) however any module that conforms to the `Money.ExchangeRates` behaviour can be configured.

-An optional callback module can be defined.
+An optional callback module can also be defined.
 This module defines a `rates_retrieved/2` function that is invoked upon every successful retrieval of exchange rates.
+This might be used to serialize exchange rate to a data store or to stream rates to other applications or systems.

 ## Configuration